CodeWithKyrian/chromadb-php/README.md

 [![GitHub Tests Action Status](https://github.com/CodeWithKyrian/chromadb-php/actions/workflows/test.yml/badge.svg)](https://github.com/CodeWithKyrian/chromadb-php/actions/workflows/test.yml)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/codewithkyrian/chromadb-php.svg)](https://packagist.org/packages/codewithkyrian/chromadb-php)

+> **Note:** This package is framework-agnostic, and can be used in any PHP project.
+If you're using Laravel however, you
+> might want to check out the Laravel-specific package [here](https://github.com/CodeWithKyrian/chromadb-laravel) which
+> provides a more Laravel-like experience, and includes a few extra features.

 ## Description

 [Chroma](https://www.trychroma.com/) is an open-source vector database that allows you to store, search, and analyze high-dimensional data at scale.